 Again this is a city to visit rather than base yourself for any length of time.

 Just 20 miles south of Rijeka is the pretty town and beach of Crikvenica.
 The town is popular for wellness tourism and particularly for those seeking to treat respiratory illnesses like asthma and bronchitis.

-Frankopan Castle is the signature building and top sightseeing choice in the town.
-There is also a museum and an aquarium however the pretty riviera and promenade are what live longest in the memory.
+Frankopan Castle is the signature building and the top sightseeing choice in the town.
+There is also a museum and an aquarium however the pretty Riviera and promenade are what live longest in the memory.